|

 Moderate consumption of caffeine is beneficial to health.

-A 2006 study conducted by Paganini followed 13,624 Californians for 23 years from aged 74 onwards.
-They found that people who consumed moderate amount of caffeine has a significantly lower risk of death.
+A 2006 study conducted by Paganini followed 13,624 Californians for 23 years from age 74 onwards.
+They found that people who consumed moderate amounts of caffeine have a significantly lower risk of death.

 Paganini defined 200 to 400 milligrams of caffeine a day as moderate.

 Ever wonder why Asians are less likely to develop senility?
-Some people speculate that tea beverage makes the difference.
+Some people speculate that drinking tea makes the difference.

 A large body of research now suggests that tea reduces your risk of developing Parkinson's disease - probably as a result of caffeine's ability to modulate adenosine A2A receptors in the brain.

-For the weight conscious, caffeine synergises with tea polyphenols to increase calories loss and fat burning.
+For the weight conscious, caffeine synergizes with tea polyphenols to increase calorie loss and fat burning.

 The key is to drink a "moderate" amount of caffeine, and not remove it altogether from the diet.